Skip to main content

 Best Practices

-• Do not write tokens to logs, error objects, or debug output.
+• Do not write PATs, Service Account keys, or SATs to logs, error objects, or debug output.

-• For user-facing applications, register onAuthExpired to convert authentication failures into clear sign-in prompts.
+• For user-facing applications, register the auth-expired callback to turn authentication failures into clear sign-in prompts.

-• When rotating tokens, create a new query session; do not reuse a session that has already failed authentication.
+• After updating or rotating credentials, create a new SDK session; do not reuse a session that has already failed authentication.